anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 ### Architectual Violations

-As noted in RFC 3986, URI query parameters are meant to be part of the identity of the resource being identified by a URI and pointed to by the location of a URL.
+As noted in [@?RFC3986], URI query parameters are meant to be part of the identity of the resource being identified by a URI and pointed to by the location of a URL.
 RDAP extensions change the portions of JSON returned by the server but are not intended to change the resource being identified.
 That is, a domain registration is the same domain registration regardless